jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 auto myVector_stream = graph.addHostToDeviceFIFO("write_myVector", FLOAT, myVector_size);
 ```
+Listing 11: Mapping a vector to a vertex through stream.

 To be able to stream information from host to tile the stream object
 must be created, using the `poplar::Graph::addHostToDeviceFIFO`